 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Cancer of Unknown Primary.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

-Cancer begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
+Cancer is a group of more than 100 different diseases.
+Cancer begins when healthy cells change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.

-Cancer is a group of more than 100 different diseases.
 Most of the time it is fairly easy for doctors to figure out where a cancer began, known as the primary site, and identify any secondary or metastatic site if the cancer has spread.
 No matter where the cancer spreads, it is still named for the area of the body where it began.
 For example, breast cancer that has spread to the brain is called metastatic breast cancer, not brain cancer.

-For about 2% of people diagnosed with cancer, though, the cancer is found at a secondary site, but routine testing cannot help doctors find where the cancer began.
+For about 2% of people diagnosed with cancer, the cancer is found at a secondary site, but routine testing cannot help doctors identify where the cancer began.
 These cancers are called carcinoma of unknown primary site or cancer of unknown primary (CUP).

 For some people, specialized testing can eventually help identify the primary site; however, sometimes it cannot.
 This may be because:

 - The primary tumor is still very small.